-The great pianist, when asked how he could play those notes so beautifully, responded: “It’s not the notes I play that are beautiful – it’s the spaces between them.”
+The great pianist Debussy, when asked how he could play those notes so beautifully, responded “It is not in the notes that the beauty of the music lies; it is in the silences between them.”